brunohauck/brunohauck/README.md

 ⇢ Maintained Linux and Windows servers
 Previous Experiences:
 ⇢ Linux and Windows Support Analyst at R2max.
-⇢ Tecnical Security Analist on CW4
+⇢ Technical Security Analist on CW4
 ⇢ PHP and Front-end Develop Intern Multiweb
 ⇢ Linux and Windows Support Analyst Intern on Nansen